overlayeddev/overlayed/CONTRIBUTING.md

 #### How do I Submit a Good Bug Report?

 > ### You must never report security related issues, vulnerabilities, or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead, sensitive bugs must be sent by email to [overlayed@boult.me](mailto:overlayed@boult.me)
+Instead, sensitive bugs must be sent by email to [support@overlayed.dev](mailto:support@overlayed.dev).

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the
 project: